Operating Department Practitioner

 Operating department practitioners (ODPs) help anaesthetists and surgeons, and care for patients, during operations.
 They prepare patients for surgery, check monitors and other equipment during operations, and support patients when they are recovering afterwards.

 Video: - Anita: Operating Department Practitioner

 As an Operating Department Practitioner, you will switch between helping the Surgeon and the Anaesthetist.
-You will work alongside Theatre Nurses and other Healthcare staff.
+You will work alongside Theatre Nurses and other healthcare staff.
 You will also work with the patient in the recovery stage, after the operation.

 You will help to prepare the patient for surgery, for example, ensuring that the Surgeon has the correct medical records.
 You will also check that the right medication and equipment is available, and make sure the whole area is prepared properly.
-You will have to make sure they have the correct patient for the surgery.
+You will have to make sure you have the correct patient for the surgery.

 In the anaesthetic stage of the operation, you will prepare a wide range of equipment and drugs, including anaesthetic machines, ventilators, drips and airway devices, which all ensure the safety of the patient during anaesthesia.

 You will also work alongside the Anaesthetist to check the patient's condition, watching out for allergic reactions, breathing difficulties or heart problems.
 You will bring patients into the operating theatre and help to position them correctly on the operating table.